Member | Established: 1943 | Associate since 2019

 The CCPPE is responsible for establishing and operating an investigative and disciplinary (I&D) system for its members.
 In addition, financial sector regulators—Superintendence of Companies, Securities and Insurance, and the Superintendence of Banks—are responsible for the I&D of auditors and audit firms providing services to companies under their supervision; however, it is unclear if the regulators operate any I&D mechanisms.

-The CCPPE may also consider its role regarding enforcement at the jurisdictional level and provide more details and information about its plans either to recommend and support the implementation of I&D processes in line with the SMO 6 requirements to the financial sector regulators, or to promote a unified national system that can investigate and discipline all professional accountants while being in line with SMO 6.
+The CCPPE is encouraged to continue collaborating with the financial regulators to recommend and support the implementation of I&D processes in line with the SMO 6 requirements.
+As a longer-term objective, CCPPE should also continue promoting legislative reforms that can create a unified national system to investigate and discipline all professional accountants while being in line with SMO 6.

 -